Aust: Overview

 The name of Aust is recorded in 793 or 794 as Austan (terram aet Austan v manentes) when it was returned to the Church of Worcester after having been taken by King Offa's earl, Bynna.
-In Domesday, Aust Cliff was recorded as Austreclive, "clive" being a Middle English spelling of cliff. and the estate was held by Turstin FitzRolf in 1066.
+In the Domesday Book, Aust Cliff was recorded as Austreclive, "clive" being a Middle English spelling of cliff. and the estate was held by Turstin FitzRolf in 1066.
 In 1368 the area was called Augst, "the short unmistakable form of Augusta.

 Historically Aust was a village and manor in the parish of Henbury.

 Aust church

 It was reported as a part of the church of Worcester's Westbury on Trym estate in the Domesday book.
 About 1100 Winebaud de Ballon gave the church to the Abbey of St Vincent, Le Mans.
 In the 14th century, the chapel at Aust was part of the Church of Westbury.

 The Lollard theologian John Wycliffe (died 1384) is by tradition said to have been prebend of Aust and to have preached there, yet Baker (1901) was unable to find any record of such an appointment in the diocesan registers at Worcester, which see held Aust for many centuries.

 The existing church is dedicated to St John, and is mostly built in the Perpendicular Gothic style.
 The timber roofs and octagonal stone font date from the 15th century, and the western church tower, with an embattled parapet, was probably rebuilt in the Tudor period.
 The church contains several 18th-century marble memorial tablets, the earliest dated 1704 to Sir Samuel Astry.
 The whole church was restored in 1866 by the firm of Pope & Bindon.